NhaLeTruc/backends_tenets/Architecture/DomainDrivenDesign.md

 picture of a large model if you look at the modules it contains, then at the relationships between those modules.
 After the interaction between modules is understood, one can start figuring out the details inside of a module.
-It’s a simple and efficient way to manage complexity.
+It's a simple and efficient way to manage complexity.

 + Communicational cohesion is achieved